 Maximum Class Size: 8

-In this workshop participants will explore a combination of traditional hand embroidery techniques, how you do it and why you do it.
-We will explore the slowness and rhythms of hand stitching; the versatility and strengths of embroidery for drawing and mark making; and the pleasure in having time to make.
+Richard's workshops explore the potential of stitching as a method of mark-making, using stitch, process, and materials as a form of expression.
+Explore the slowness and rhythms of hand stitching, the versatility and strengths of embroidery for drawing and mark-making, and the pleasure of having time to make.

-This is an experimental approach to stitch and draws on the imagination of each participant.
-Create textures and patterns, work a stitch in different threads changing its scale and spacing, work freely, and combine stitches to mark make and draw.
-Practical help will be given by demonstrating the many ways in which this can be achieved using the most simple of hand embroidery techniques, no knowledge of particular and precise embroidery techniques are needed.
-The emphasis will be on both group and individual tuition.
+Create textures and patterns, work a stitch in different threads changing its scale and spacing, work freely, and combine stitches to mark, make and draw.
+Richard will demonstrate how this can be achieved using the simplest hand embroidery techniques.
+This workshop is for all levels of hand embroiderers.

 - To develop traditional hand embroidery skills